rapid7/metasploit-framework/How-to-use-a-reverse-shell-in-Metasploit.md

 ## How to set up for a reverse shell during payload generation

-When you generate a reverse shell, you must know how to configure the following:
+When you generate a reverse shell with either msfpayload or msfvenom, you must know how to configure the following:

 * **LHOST** - This is the IP address you want your target machine to connect to, literally.
 If you're in a local area network, it is very unlike your target machine can reach you unless you both are in the same network.
 In that case, you will have to [find out your public-facing IP address](https://www.google.com/webhp?q=ip#q=ip), and then configure your network to port-forward that connection to your box.
 LHOST should not be "localhost", or "0.0.0.0", or "127.0.0.1", basically if you do, you're basically telling the target machine to connect to itself.
 * **LPORT** - This the port you want your target machine to connect to.